lmackenzie94/lukemackenzie.dev/src/content/blog/faq-javascript/index.md

 Common JavaScript engines include Google’s V8, which is used by Chrome, Opera and Node, and SpiderMonkey, which is used by FireFox.

 <div class="callout warn">
-  If you evaluate <code>typeof null</code> in the console, you’ll get object.
+  If you evaluate <code>typeof null</code> in the console, you’ll get <code>object</code>.
 As we just learned, null is a primitive, not an object – so what’s going on?
 This is simply a bug in the language and it’s too late now to fix it.
 </div>

-\*be sure to check back on this post from time to time as I'll continue to add to it